nhsconnect/FHIR-CDS/pages/explore/api_composition.md

 ### Usage ###

-Used to represent represent a human-readable summary of the triage journey for a patient.
+Used to represent a human-readable summary of the triage journey for a patient.

 This will be carried in a [Composition](http://hl7.org/fhir/stu3/composition.html).
 The composition associated with an encounter is linked through the `Composition.encounter`.
 The `Encounter` resource does not contain a reference to the composition.
 There may be more than one Composition per Encounter, for example, where a CDS is managing multiple `ServiceDefinition` interactions with the EMS for the same patient at the same time.